jtillil/CPT-Tutorial-ModelReduction/README.md

 ## How to apply the presented methods

 Applying all steps of index-guided model order reduction to a large QSP model can take a considerable amount of time if run on an unsuitable machine.
-To test the capabilities, you can follow the following workflow with the parallel pathways example model "modelSPP_with_crosstalk_full.mat" in the "/Core/modelfiles" folder.
+To test the capabilities, you can follow the following workflow with the small parallel pathways example model "modelSPP_with_crosstalk_full.mat" in the "/Core/modelfiles" folder.

 ### 1 Setup your QSP model